Wang Sanyun

 Wang Sanyun (王三运; born December 1952) is a former Chinese politician.
 He began his political career in Guizhou province, before serving in Sichuan, Fujian, and Anhui provinces.
-He served as Anhui governor between 2007 and 2011, and was transferred to Gansu to serve as Communist Party Secretary between 2011 and 2017.
+He served as the governor of Anhui between 2007 and 2011, and was transferred to Gansu to serve as Chinese Communist Party Committee Secretary between 2011 and 2017.
 Shortly after leaving office, he was put under investigation for violating party discipline by the Central Commission for Discipline Inspection.

 Early career

 Wang was born in Guizhou.
 He traces his ancestry to Shan County in Shandong Province; his name means roughly "Three Transports".
 As a teenager, he had performed manual labour in Zhijin County, Guizhou, before becoming a middle school teacher there.
 In August 1974, he was admitted to Guiyang Teacher's College (now Guizhou Normal University) as a worker-peasant-soldier student.
-He joined the Communist Party of China, a prerequisite for political office, in 1979.
+He joined the Chinese Communist Party, a prerequisite for political office, in 1979.
 His first political assignment was with the Organization Department of the Guizhou party committee.

 He successively served as the party chief of Yunyan District, Guiyang, then head of the Communist Youth League provincial organization in Guizhou, then party chief of Liupanshui, then party chief of the provincial capital Guiyang, when he concurrently also held a seat on the provincial party standing committee, entering sub-provincial ranks in October 1995 at age 43.

-In 1998, Wang was named Deputy Communist Party Secretary of Guizhou; he was transferred in 2001 to take on the same role in Sichuan province (when he served under Zhou Yongkang for about a year), then transferred again to Fujian, again the same office.
+In 1998, Wang was named Chinese Communist Party Deputy Committee Secretary of Guizhou; he was transferred in 2001 to take on the same role in Sichuan province (when he served under Zhou Yongkang for about a year), then transferred again to Fujian, again the same office.
 Wang was appointed Governor of Anhui on January 31, 2008; it took him a total of 13 years to ascend from a sub-provincial level office to provincial-level.